Skip to Content

 Downtown Portsmouth, NH at night.

-We 100% recommend visiting Portsmouth in the winter months, and we also are huge proponents of outdoor adventure.
-During your stay, plan to spend time meandering Portsmouth’s historic streets, hiking the local trails, and ice skating (more on that later).
-You’ll have plenty of time to warm up in a cozy coffee shop and browse in the many downtown stores.
+During your stay, plan to spend time meandering Portsmouth’s historic streets, hiking the local trails, and ice skating.
+You’ll have plenty of time to warm up in a cozy coffee shop (go to Elephantine!) and browse in the many downtown stores.

-To make your trip memorable for all the right reasons, you need to be prepared for winter conditions.
 The average temperature in Portsmouth hovers around freezing in January and February, and the ocean breezes that we love all summer long, are harsh and unforgiving in the winter.

 What to Pack for Your Winter Trip to Portsmouth, NH

-You know the saying, “there’s no such thing as bad weather, only bad clothing?”
-Well, this definitely applies to winter in Portsmouth!
 Don’t get nervous looking at the weather forecast as your trip to Portsmouth comes closer.
 You’re going to be well prepared!
 Here are some must-haves for winter travel to Portsmouth, NH.

 • Merino Wool!
-I recommend wearing cozy merino wool layers underneath your regular clothing every day during your Portsmouth vacation.
+I recommend wearing cozy Merino wool layers underneath your regular clothing every day during your Portsmouth vacation.
 Avoid non-insulating fabrics like cotton, and manmade textiles like polyester, which make you smell bad.
-Our favorite merino wool layers are made Woolly Clothing Co. – super soft, never itchy, and warm as a down comforter!
+Our favorite merino wool layers are made by Woolly Clothing Co. – super soft, never itchy, and warm as a down comforter!

 • A down puffy jacket!
 And speaking of down, the insulating qualities of a down jacket are hard to beat.
 The Nano Puff Jacket by Patagonia is windproof, water-resistant, and extremely packable.
 Eric and I both have one, and we wear them all winter long.